 The Big Fix is a large-scale spaying and neutering clinic for community cats, staffed by volunteers and volunteer veterinarians.

-Coordinated 6 times per year, Alley Cat Advocates spays/neuters, vaccinates and provides veterinary care to an average of 150 community cats.
+Coordinated on an as-needed basis, Alley Cat Advocates spays/neuters, vaccinates and provides veterinary care to an average of 150 community cats.

 This is an all-volunteer event – even the veterinarians are volunteers.
 For this service we require no set fee; however we do actively seek donations.
 Without donations we would not be able to continue doing the Big Fix.